Skip to main content

 Light and Space – indoor

-In this course you will learn the importance of dealing with daylight in combination with artificial lighting in indoor spaces through activities related to sources of light and technology, spatial theory and visual ergonomics, performance and sustainability.
+In this course, you will learn the importance of dealing with daylight and its implications for indoor spaces.
+Additionally, the combination of artificial lighting in the topic develops through activities related to sources of light and technology, spatial theory and visual ergonomics, performance and sustainability.
 In the course, you will also enhance your skills in the design process, planning, calculations and presentation techniques through different tasks based on real case scenario projects.

 Degree project

-The programme is concluded with a degree project, the focus of which may be chosen from a wide variety of topics within the field of architectural lighting design.
-Theoretical papers with a strong focus on sustainability about light and health, light and time, urban lighting, perception and information, as well as practical projects with a theoretical frame in rural lighting and interactive lighting design, are a few examples of previous degree projects.
-Students from the master's programme in Architectural Lighting Design have consistently been granted national and international research funding and scholarships for developing their degree project.
+The programme concludes with a degree project that aims to answer a specific research question either theoretically or practically.
+The focus is chosen from a wide variety of topics within the field of architectural lighting design, promoting sustainable development within the built environment.
+Theoretical papers with a strong focus on social and ecological sustainability about light and health, light and time, urban lighting, perception and information, as well as practical projects with a theoretical frame in rural lighting and interactive lighting design, are a few examples of previous degree projects.
+Students from the master's programme in Architectural Lighting Design have consistently been granted national and international research funding and scholarships for developing their degree projects.

 Courses in the programme